 Graber Horse Barns normally come in heights of 10'-14'.
 For the standard horse, a height of 10' is recommended.
 Larger breeds of horses will be most comfortable with a 12' height.

-Why Many of Our Barns have the Vapor Barrier Insulation.
+Why Many of Our Barns have the Vapor Barrier Insulation

 As discussed in "Things to Look For" section, using vapor barrier insulation provides many advantages to the structure of your building.
-But with stall barns, there is another important reason: "Rain falling on a metal roof that does not have insulation can make a terrible racket, which can spook some horses and make them skittish," explains Dave.
+But with stall barns, there is another important reason: "Rain falling on a metal roof that does not have insulation can make a terrible racket, which can spook some horses and make them skittish," explains customer service.
 "But vapor barrier insulation muffles this sound."
 Animals in any structure create heat, and the heat causes condensation.
 A solar guard or vapor barrier eliminates this problem.

 Tack and Hay Storage

 Graber can add a roughed out tack room - the basic walls of a tack room.
 If you later decide to have electricity wired into it, we can always come back to your project and finish the room off.
-"A second floor hay loft may not always be the way to go", suggests Ira.
+"A second floor hay loft may not always be the way to go", customer service suggests.
 "It's a lot more cost effective to add a few feet to the length of your barn for hay than adding a second level.
 And besides, it's just as easy to move your hay from one end of the building to another as it is to go up the stairs and throw it down.

 Step 3: Customize it and Make it Your Own